I have just a little question. If you made this game in 1 years each day, do you made 365 lvl ? (I played 20 lvl just to

 A downloadable journey for Windows, macOS, and Linux

 Maybe I am growing old.
 Maybe the world I knew is on the verge of collapse.
 Maybe I need some artistic routine and discipline to pretend it will be alright.

 A Road to Awe is a kind of intimate year-long game jam, with a focus on level design and ambient music.
 The game itself offers a contemplative first-person experience.
 You simply walk the road, one day at a time, wondering what comes next.

-In 2017, every day, the road will get a new section for you to explore.
+In 2017, every day, a new section has been added to the road for you to explore.
 The game has been updated through Itch's early access system, so anyone following the project could get new content automatically if they used the Itch app.

 - Details on the game concept can be found here.

 - Daily pictures can be seen on the game's blog.

 - The Twitter hashtag is #aRoadToAwe.